 Setting up reliable verification systems to authenticate results on which prizes are based was a crucial aspect of designing a PfR prize contest.
 In Vietnam, verification was conducted differently in each phase.
 Phase 1 verification design relied on direct measurement of GHG emissions and rice yields for each technology and corresponding baseline.
 Phase 2 largely used remote sensing data to verify emissions and yields and will employ existing models calibrated using field measurements of GHG emissions, rice yields, and crop production practices gathered in Phase 1.

 Phase I verification employed a combination of direct measurements and modeling of GHG emissions and rice yields for each competitor technology and corresponding baseline.

 The Verifier conducted a baseline survey in early 2017 to define the most common rice cropping practices in Thai Binh.
-These sets of practices serve as the baselines against which to measure a competitor’s GHG emission reductions and rice yields.
+These sets of practices served as the baselines against which to measure a competitor’s GHG emission reductions and rice yields.

 The Verifier set up control plots, one for each competitor, and managed the control plots per baseline management standards.

-Following a detailed calendar, the Verifier took on-field GHG measurements for Competitor and control plots weekly and at each major cropping event.
+Following a detailed calendar, the Verifier took on-field GHG measurements for competitor and control plots weekly and at each major cropping event.
 The Verifier also made sure that competitors followed their proposed technology packages.
 Yield results at the end of harvest were obtained for each competitor and control plot.